rpclib/benchmarks/README.md

 This benchmark suite uses [Google Benchmark](https://github.com/google/benchmark) to manage the benchmarking.
 Each library has a fixture that is set up and torn down in each benchmark run once (similarly to unit tests).
 The setup and teardown performance is not measured.
 Each microbenchmark is performed in a number of iterations (determined by Google Benchmark).
-All runs are performed five times and the lowest and highest times are thrown away.
+All runs are performed five times.
 The results are the means, medians and standard deviations of the remaining three measured times.

 ### What is `rpclib`?